UWCubeSat/cpp-boot-camp/notes/inheritance-1.md

 **Dynamic dispatch** is the mechanism that enables dynamic polymorphism.
 It is a mechanism for selecting which implementation of a function to call at runtime

 ---
 Whew!
 That was a lot of conceptual material.
-Let's now [move on to the next chapter](inheritance-2.md) and make all of this make sense.
+Let's now [move on to the next chapter](inheritance-2.md) and examine function calls in more detail